-We are a people centric business with a focus on elevating underserved groups and the power of women in leadership.
+We are a people-centric business focusing on elevating underserved groups and women's leadership power.
 We utilize research and best practices to support clients at every level and customize their experience.

-We empower individuals and organizations on adopting an intercultural mindset and build intentional advocacies for all underserved people.
-We pride ourselves on inclusion work where an evolving and growth mindset is foundational to fostering inclusion and belonging everywhere.
+Our mission is to empower individuals and organizations to adopt an intercultural mindset and build intentional advocacies for all underserved people.
+We take pride in our inclusion work, where an evolving and growth mindset is foundational to fostering inclusion and belonging everywhere, inspiring and motivating all those we work with.

 Elevate 360 is focused on professional coaching, consulting, and inclusion practice work.
-We are committed to creating inclusion for all by helping unlock the awareness of an unconscious mind.
-This will result in fostering cultural diversity where inclusivity is valued and core measurement.
+We are committed to creating inclusion for all by helping unlock the awareness of the unconscious mind.
+This will foster cultural diversity, where inclusivity is valued and core measured.

 Elevate 360 is committed to enhancing inclusion practices using data driven decisions which will increase cultural belonging in organizations.
 It is important to leverage data and research methods to identify your potential and competence inclusive gaps.